 Area of Emphasis: Industrial Hygiene

 Each day an average of 15 people die due to workplace hazards in the United States alone.
-UC Berkeley graduates in Industrial Hygiene are key members of a team of technical professionals and scientists committed to preventing job-related disease and injury.
+Led by Prof. Kathie Hammond, UC Berkeley’s graduate program in Industrial Hygiene trains technical professionals and scientists committed to preventing job-related disease and injury.
 Industrial hygiene is the science and art of recognizing, evaluating, and controlling exposure to harmful agents in the workplace.
 The goal of the Industrial Hygiene (IH) Program is to educate committed and passionate industrial hygienists with both a firm theoretical background to enable growth and flexibility in our rapidly changing world and a good grasp of the practical aspects of the field to implement this knowledge as practitioners (M.S. and M.P.H. students) and researchers (Ph.D. students).

 M.P.H. students in the IH Program normally complete coursework and an internship in two academic years, while M.S. students generally complete coursework and a research thesis or project in two academic years.
 The EHS IH program provides students with a multi-disciplinary approach to analyzing and solving occupational and environmental health problems, along with the requisite knowledge foundation and basic technical skills.
 The knowledge foundation and problem-solving skills are gained through hands-on practice with monitoring equipment, for instance in the “Characterization of Airborne Contaminants” and the “Exposure Assessment and Control II: Control Ventilation and Physical Agents” courses.
 Additional experience can come from our “Occupational Safety” and “Case Fatality Analysis” courses, and through participation in the “Occupational Health Clinic” and “Workplace Site Visits”.